lightme-fan/whatsapp-clone/README.md

 - Socket.io

 ## Features
-- A tab for conversation
+- A tab for conversation.
-- A tab for contacts
+- A tab for contacts.
-- Sending messages to each other using socket.io
+- Sending messages to each other using socket.io.

 ## Getting started
 ```bash